-Whether your spots only show up in the summer, when you have plenty of time in the sun, or are a year-round annoyance, kojic acid is the right product for you.
+Whether your spots only show up in the summer, or are a year-round annoyance, kojic acid is the right product.

 Benefits of Kojic Acid

-1. Reduces existing pigmentation.
 Over the years and years of sun exposure, even if you are careful and wear sunblock and attempt to stay out of the sun, you will probably end up with some photoaging due to sun exposure.
-It is inevitable, especially because we are not always as careful as we should be and because sometimes circumstances beyond our control force us into the sun without protection.
+It is inevitable, mainly because we are not always as careful as we should be.
+But, sometimes circumstances beyond our control force us into the sun without protection.

 No matter how proactive we are or what we do to prevent it, most of us will end up with some dark pigmentation on our faces.
-Kojic acid can help reduce the appearance of these marks, not unlike how you can bleach dark stains out of clothes.
+Kojic acid can help reduce the appearance of these marks.
 The acid fights the hyperpigmentation in the skin, breaking it up and making it appear lighter.

 A daily application of kojic acid can ensure that no other dark spots appear.
 This is because the acid will block the substance in our skin that creates dark spots - not the substance that makes us tan, but the component of our skin that forms the permanent dark spots that do not fade over time as tans do.
 With sun exposure, our skin sometimes produces no melanin by melanocytes.
 Melanocytes create unsightly dark spots instead of just a normal sunburn or tan.